KidPudel/Iggy-s-Vault/blender shortcuts.md

 	- esc/right click: cancel the movement:
 	- left click: accept
 	- x, y, z: for moving along the chosen axis
+		- shift + axis: to exclude axis
 	- middle mouse: snap to the nearest axis
+	- control: snap to grids (move by 1 meter)
 - e: extrude creates a new connected geometry from selected elements ([[vertex]], [[edge]], [[faces]]) in a direction, usually normal to the selection
 	- alt+e: special extrude options
 - f12: take a photo/render